 The Spaulding-Smith Fellowship is awarded to outstanding doctoral students from historically underrepresented groups in science, technology, engineering and mathematics (STEM).
 Named for two UMass Amherst alumni — Major Franklin Spaulding (the first African American to receive a doctorate) and Elizabeth Hight Smith (the first woman to receive a graduate degree) — this fellowship provides financial support during the first and final year of graduate school.
-Incoming students seeking admission to UMass Amherst doctoral programs can be nominated by their Graduate Program Director or Admission Chair.
+Awardees receive a $25,000 fellowship, tuition waiver and health benefits for each fellowship year.
+Incoming students seeking admission to UMass Amherst doctoral programs are nominated by their Graduate Program Director or Admission Chair.
+Awardees are selected by the Graduate School.

 Program Guidelines as a Spaulding-Smith Fellow: